 For this to work, the application must link the threaded MKL library (default).
-Number and behaviour of MKL threads may be controlled via the OpenMP environment variables, such as OMP_NUM_THREADS and KMP_AFFINITY.
-MKL_NUM_THREADS takes precedence over OMP_NUM_THREADS
+Number and behavior of MKL threads may be controlled via the OpenMP environment variables, such as

 The application will run with 24 threads with affinity optimized for fine grain parallelization.

-Number of examples, demonstrating use of the Intel MKL library and its linking is available on clusters, in the $MKL_EXAMPLES directory.
-In the examples below, we demonstrate linking Intel MKL to Intel and GNU compiled program for multi-threaded matrix multiplication.
+A number of examples demonstrating use of the Intel MKL library and its linking is available on clusters, in the $MKL_EXAMPLES directory.
+In the examples below, we demonstrate linking Intel MKL to Intel- and GNU-compiled program for multi-threaded matrix multiplication.

 Working With Examples¶